-Pelosi’s archdiocese says prominent Catholics who support abortion rights should be denied Communion
+Pelosi’s archbishop says prominent Catholics who support abortion rights should be denied Communion

 The interviewer, Brian Lamb, asked Pelosi about her support of abortion access and receiving Communion.

-“Does the church give you any difficulties?” he queried.
+“Does the church give you any difficulties?” he asked.

 “Not really,” Pelosi replied.
 “But I think some of it is regional.
 It depends on the bishop in a certain region.
 Fortunately, for me it has not — Communion has not been withheld and I’m a regular communicant so that would be a severe blow to me if that were the case.”